inariSorakara/In-the-name-of-love-/Character Sheets/Main characters/Magical girls and their mascots/Hanami Tamami & Love the cat/Hanami Tamami.md

 - **Limitations:** Extremely draining; she collapses after use.
 First appears in the opening chapter and then lies dormant for a long time.

 ## Story Role
-- Becomes the leader of the Human Rangers due to her natural sense of responsibility and heart.
+- Becomes the succesor to Mori Midori and later the founder and leader of the Yumeno Rangers due to her natural sense of responsibility and heart.
 - Represents the “plain” individual whose strength is hidden until pushed.
 - Her insecurities and awareness of time fuel her power: what she fears most becomes her greatest weapon.